akester/trunk-recorder-docker/README.md

 * MQTT stats plugin: https://github.com/TrunkRecorder/tr-plugin-mqtt
 * A number of packages needed for Broadcastify calls.
-* A few missing libraries that my set up needed (fdk-aac namely)
+* A few missing libraries that my setup needed (fdk-aac namely)

 This is not a small image, but should be a nearly complete set up for a Trunk Recorder instance that wants to ship recordings to all the places.